 BMP Implementation

-The STIA has designed and constructed stormwater peak runoff rate and flow control BMPS to retrofit the entire airport.
+STIA designed and constructed stormwater peak runoff rate and flow control BMPS to retrofit the entire airport.
 In addition to flow control BMPs, treatment BMPs are implemented to achieve stormwater effluent limits.
 Redeveloped areas are assessed for BMP requirements and implemented as necessary to meet NPDES permit requirements During the design process, opportunities to implement LID technologies are explored.

 During the 2018-2019 year, no new BMP’s were added for the industrial stormwater system.
 Maintenance of existing BMP’s continues with an emphasis being placed on sweeping and drainage system cleanouts.